-Mrs. Dionne Plahn, Chair Mrs. Suzanne Kintzley Vice-Chair Mr. Mike Galvin Mr. Jim Chapman Mr. Jason Prenevost
+Mrs. Dionne Plahn, Chair Mrs. Suzanne Kintzley, Vice-Chair Mr. Mike Galvin Mr. Jim Chapman Mr. Kevin Finch

 The material covered within this student handbook is intended as a method of communicating to students and parents regarding general district information, rules, and procedures and is not intended to either enlarge or diminish any Board policy, administrative regulation, or collective bargaining agreement.
 Material contained herein may therefore be superseded by Board policy, administrative regulation, or collective bargaining agreement.
+Board policies are available on the district website.

-Any information contain in this student handbook is subject to unilateral revision or elimination from time to time without notice.
+Any information contained in this student handbook is subject to revision or elimination.
+Appropriate notification will be provided.